 4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows:

-Refinancing is not an eligible activity under any federally-funded HOME programs.
 Therefore, Fulton County does not plan to use HOME funds to refinance existing debt and has not established refinancing policy guidelines for the use of HOME funds.

 Emergency Solutions Grant (ESG) Reference 91.220(I)(4)